zhpn1024/ribotish/INSTALL.rst

 Prerequisites
 =============

-Python version must be equal to *2.7*.
+Python version must be >= *2.7*.

+Ribo-TISH can run on python3, but not extensively tested.

 :Pysam_: >= 0.8.3
 :Scipy_: >= 0.15.1